Az-Net/Az-Net/Rules.md

 ## [Community Rules:]
 1. No Violent Content
 2. No Pornographic Content
-3. No Bullying, Racism or Sexism
+3. No Bullying, Racism, Sexism or Nationalism

 ## [Guidelines:]
 * Post in Appropriate Locations